orezm/avc/docs/source/index.rst

 Welcome aboard.
 My name is Ernest, I’m a professional software engineer and solution expert, and I’ve been a developer for over 15 years.
 I’m here to help you get rid of internet restriction and censorships in case you are traveling or staying in mainland China.

 **Awesome VPN** is not competing with those global leaders of the industry, such as Nord VPN and Express VPN.
-It's just trying to do more and better to adapt to PRC’s weird network environment and get survive.
+It's just trying to do more and better to adapt to PRC’s weird network environment, so we can avoid being blocked and get survived.

 .. note::